 Boost your emergency fund.
 First things first: If you don’t have a solid emergency fund in place, now is the time to start one.
 “The importance of having an emergency fund is in the spotlight,” Raess says, especially in an unpredictable economy.
 “A lot of people may have been laid off or temporarily laid off and not had the income they had before.
 Having an emergency fund you can tap into in these situations can really help.”
 Experts generally recommend having six months of expenses covered in an emergency fund so that you're prepared for anything from a job loss to a relocation to an unexpected car repair.

 Pay down debt.
-Using vacation funds to pay down credit card debt or other high-interest debt can be rewarding — a different kind of relaxation that comes from having peace of mind.
+Using unused funds to pay down credit card debt or other high-interest debt can be both rewarding and give you peace of mind.

 Raess recommends paying down the debt with the highest interest rate first.
-And while your vacation savings may not be enough to cover everything, starting small still counts.
-That could look something like paying off one extra month of credit card debt this summer.
+And while your savings may not be enough to cover everything, starting small still counts.
+That could look something like paying off one extra month of credit card debt in the new year.